eclipse-cyclonedds/cyclonedds/src/docs/config.rst

 multiple addresses are tied to a single interface.

 The default address family is IPv4, setting General/UseIPv6 will change this to IPv6.
-Currently, Cyclone DDS does not mix IPv4 and IPv6 addressing.
+Currently, Eclipse Cyclone DDS does not mix IPv4 and IPv6 addressing.
 Consequently, all DDSI participants in the network must use the same addressing mode.
 When interoperating, this behaviour is the same, i.e., it will look at either IPv4 or IPv6 addresses in the advertised address information in the SPDP and SEDP discovery protocols.